Geerodge/georgemc.co.uk/src/guides/website-checklist.md

 layout: "post"
 ---

-{% imagePlaceholder "./src/assets/images/free-guides/website-checklist.jpg", "People doing a site audit with website checklist" %}
+{% imagePlaceholder "./src/assets/images/free-guides/website-checklist.jpg", "Marketers going through a website checklist" %}

 When a customer lands on your website, you only have a few seconds to grab their attention.